Black History Month: How Mark Dean Revolutionized Computer Science

 - After college, Mark joined IBM to work on the Personal Computer project.
 He used creative problem-solving to develop hardware like the IBM PS/2 Models 70 and 80, the Color Graphic Adapter, and the color PC monitor.
 These innovations made personal computers more efficient.
 He also created the Industry Standard Architecture bus, which enabled users to connect external devices to computers.

 - Another major advancement Mark oversaw at IBM was the creation of the first gigahertz chip.
 This chip enabled a computer to perform one billion calculations per second.
 The processor could run ten times faster than it did with the previous megahertz chip.

 - Today Mark is working in the field of neuromorphic computing, which involves teaching a computer to acquire knowledge and operate like the human brain.
 He considers neuromorphic computing the future of technology.

 Mark attributes his creative problem-solving skills to his parents, who taught him that most problems have more than one solution.
 He encourages young people to see missed goals as opportunities to reset and start again.

 Mark Dean developed his creative problem-solving superpowers by asking lots of questions about the world around him and finding ways to overcome obstacles he faced.
 He says, “A lot of kids growing up today aren’t told that you can be whatever you want to be.
 There may be obstacles, but there are no limits.”

 Every Osmo learning game helps your child develop the superpowers that Mark Dean has.
 By encouraging kids to independently learn core skills in the most fun way possible, face setbacks, and come up with multiple solutions to problems, Osmo shows your child that subjects like coding, math, and science certainly don’t ‘byte’!
-Check out the wide range of educational games, STEM learning games, and interactive games for kids on our website.
+Check out the wide range of educational games for kids, STEM activities for kids, and interactive games for kids on our website.